 The portion size is generous to ensure leftovers.
-The next day the flavors will have blended further, and the soup will be even tastier.
+The next day, the flavors will have blended further, making the soup tastier.
 Another common trick is to blend the soup and serve it as a Cream of beans with croutons the next day.

 What beans do you recommend in the US?

 In general, I use canned beans.
-I recommend cannellini or white kidney, or great northern beans.
+I recommend cannellini, white kidney, or great northern beans.
 Or fresh frozen shelled speckled butter beans,

 What squash can I use in the US?